NativeScript/docs-v7/docs/start/cli-basics.md

 ---
-title: Creating, Running, and Debugging Apps
+title: Command-Line Interface Basics
-position: 2
+position: 30
+environment: nativescript
 guide: true
-environment: angular
 ---

-# Creating, Running, and Debugging Apps
+# Basics of the NativeScript Command-Line Interface

-In this guide you’re going to start with the basics, including creating new apps, getting those apps running on emulators, and setting up a development workflow that will allow you to build apps quickly.
+In this article you’re going to learn the basics of the NativeScript command-line interface, including how to create new apps, how to get those apps running on emulators, and how to set up a development workflow that lets you iterate fast.

 ## Creating apps